 In centering these points of view, sense-making therefore acts as a check on the biases and assumptions of the untrained eye.
 This minimises the assumptions, blindspots, and distortions that occur when change agents and external observers filter what they see and hear through their own cultural lenses and frames of reference.

-Because policies, strategies, and programmes aimed at combatting gender-based and diversity related violence, harassment, and discrimination may well be self-defeating if, as an unintended consequence, they reflect and perpetuate the unconscious biases and hidden prejudices that reference the very inequalities they seek to change.
+Policies, strategies, and programmes aimed at transformation, localisation, and development may well be self-defeating if - as an unintended consequence - they reflect and perpetuate the unconscious biases and hidden prejudices that reference the very inequalities they seek to change.

 Thick data